Frequency of Disbursements

 How much do I owe and where are my loans?

-All new resident students are awarded work study as part of their original award package.
-If students do not use their allotment during the fall semester, they lose it.
+All new resident students are awarded student employment as part of their original award package.
+If students do not use their allotment during the fall semester, the funds are removed from their award package.
 It will not carry forward to the spring semester.
-Returning students are not awarded work study as part of their package.
+Returning students are not awarded student employment as part of their package.
 Once they have found a job and completed a contract, the amount of the contract will be added to their award.
 Students cannot work more than 19.5 hours per week.

 Award Increase, Cancellation or Reduction

 There are a wide range of student jobs on campus open only to Rivier students.
-Often, students can find a job that combines good pay and valuable work experience because the job duties relate to their academic major.
+Often, students can find a job that provides valuable work experience because the job duties relate to their academic major.
 Many supervisors are flexible in setting up a work schedule and you may be able to work between your classes.
 Studies show that students who work tend to make better grades, learn to manage their time more efficiently, are more persistent in their goal to graduate, and may have to borrow less in loans to help pay for college expenses.
-Money earned from a work-study position does not have to be claimed as income when applying for financial aid the following year.

 - A student must be making Satisfactory Academic Progress toward a degree in order to be eligible for financial aid.

-- Work-study awards are subject to change or cancellation.
-Violations of any work-study rules or changes in any aspect of a student's financial aid file may result in reduction or loss or that student's award.
+- Student employment awards are subject to change or cancellation.
+Violations of any student employment rules or changes in any aspect of a student's financial aid file may result in reduction or loss or that student's award.

 - Students must promptly submit any paper work or information as requested by Financial Aid.
 The status of a student's financial aid often hinges on the requested information.

 - A student could lose his/ her award if he/she fails to provide requested information.
-The student must reapply for Work Study each year she/he would like to be considered.
+The student must reapply for student employment each year she/he would like to be considered.

 Tuition and Fees for 2014-15

 Please click here for tuition and fees for the 2014-15 academic year - Tuition, Fees and Other Expenses.
-Please note: If a student will be receiving tuition reimbursement, tuition remission or other tuition benefits from an outside source, the financial aid that they have been awarded issubject to change.
-If a student is receiving 100% tuition reimbursment, all Rivier grant and scholarship funding will be rescinded upon notification of the receipt of same.
+Please note: If a student will be receiving tuition reimbursement, tuition remission or other tuition benefits from an outside source, the financial aid that they have been awarded is subject to change.
+If a student is receiving 100% tuition reimbursement, all Rivier grant and scholarship funding will be rescinded upon notification of the receipt of same.